jerry-wjl/full-stack-cncf-demo/CONFIGDEMO.md

 <img src="img/003-jenkins.png" alt="waiting and waiting" width="500" height="500">

-You will end up at "_Create First Admin User_" page.
-Fill out the information and click "Save and Continue"
+You will end up at **Create First Admin User** page.
+Fill out the information and click **Save and Continue**

 <img src="img/004-jenkins.png" alt="first admin" width="500" height="500">

-Once completed, you should end up at "_Instance Configuration_".
+Once completed, you should end up at **Instance Configuration**.
 Ensure you don't have `localhost` as the hostname, but a proper hostname.
 Hopefully you would have taken heed at the begining of this document and added the host `devnode` in your hosts file and/or dns so you can get to this machine by name.
-Click "_Save and Finish_"
+Click **Save and Finish**

 <img src="img/005-jenkins.png" alt="instance config" width="500" height="500">

-Next click "_Stat using Jenkins_"
+Next click **Start using Jenkins**

 <img src="img/006-jenkins.png" alt="start using jenkins" width="500" height="500">

-Now that you are in, click on "Manage Jenkins" -> "Manage Plugins" -> "Check Now"
+Now that you are in, click on **Manage Jenkins -> Manage Plugins -> Check Now**

 <img src="img/007-jenkins.png" alt="check now" width="500" height="500">